Fast And Delicious Mashed Potatoes Recipe

 How To Make Simple And Delicious Mashed Potatoes

-Peel the russet potatoes.
-Using a sharp knife, quarter them by cutting them in half and then cutting those pieces in half.
+• Peel the russet potatoes.
+Using a sharp knife, quarter them by cutting them in half, then cutting each piece in half again.

 Potatoes quartered.

-Add the cut potatoes to cold water in a large pot.
-Salt the water with 2 teaspoons of salt.
-Bring the water to boil over high heat and allow them to cook for approximately 15 minutes.
+• Add the cut potatoes to a large pot of cold water.
+Salt the water with two teaspoons of salt.
+Bring the water to a boil over high heat, then cook for approximately 15 minutes.

-While the potatoes are cooking, add 1/2 cup of 4 tablespoons of butter to a small saucepan.
+• While the potatoes are cooking, add 1/2 cup milk and four tablespoons of butter to a small saucepan.
 Set the heat to low and warm the milk and melt the butter.
 Stir occasionally.

 Butter and milk in a saucepan.

 Do not bring it to a boil.
 We only want to warm the milk to blend better with the potatoes.
-When the butter has melted, reduce to warm.
+When the butter has melted, reduce the heat to warm.

-Using a potato masher or hand mixer, begin to mash the potatoes.
-Add half of your milk butter mixture to the pan and continue to mash.
+• Using a potato masher or a hand mixer, begin mashing the potatoes.
+Add half of your milk-butter mixture to the pan and continue to mash.

 mashed potatoes in a pan

-When it’s incorporated, add the remaining milk butter mixture and continue to combine using the potato masher or hand mixer.
+When it’s incorporated, add the remaining milk-butter mixture and continue combining with the potato masher or hand mixer.

 Pro Tip

 You can’t beat using a potato ricer if you want super-duper creamy potatoes.
-Using this removes the need for a hand mixer or masher completely.
+Using this eliminates the need for a hand mixer or masher.

-Just run the potatoes through the ricer, then add half your butter and milk mixer.
+Just run the potatoes through the ricer, then add half your butter and milk mixture.
 Fold it in, then add the rest.
 Fold that in as well, and you are ready to go!

-Using a spoon or fork, give the potatoes a taste and add salt and pepper to your liking.
+• Using a spoon or fork, taste the potatoes and add salt and pepper to your liking.
 We always add an additional teaspoon of salt or two to ours.

-To serve, transfer to a serving bowl and optionally garnish with some chopped parsley or chives.
+• To serve, transfer to a serving bowl and, if desired, garnish with some chopped parsley or chives.

 This recipe makes some decent mashed potatoes and is meant to give people the amounts needed to bang out a quick, tasty side dish.